photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ## Installation

-If you cannot use the `docker` and `docker compose` or `docker-compose` commands, make sure [Docker](https://docs.docker.com/config/daemon/#start-the-daemon-manually) is running on the host you are connected to and your current user has permission to use it.
+If you cannot use the `docker` and `docker compose`, or `docker-compose`, commands, make sure [Docker](https://docs.docker.com/config/daemon/#start-the-daemon-manually) is running on the host you are connected to and your current user has permission to use it.
 The following instructions explain how to install Docker:

 - [Ubuntu](https://docs.docker.com/engine/install/ubuntu/), [Mint](https://techviewleo.com/how-to-install-and-use-docker-in-linux-mint/), [Debian](https://www.linode.com/docs/guides/installing-and-using-docker-on-ubuntu-and-debian/), [Arch](https://wiki.archlinux.org/title/docker#Installation) and [Fedora](https://docs.docker.com/engine/install/fedora/) Linux